As virus spreads, growing need for hospital beds, supplies

 In the farming community of Vidalia, Georgia, Dr. Robert Wagner said medical staffers at his emergency room are wearing face masks for their entire 12-hour shifts and changing in and out of full protective gear every time they see people considered a potential coronavirus case — all while dealing with a regular flow of patients injured in car crashes and suffering chest pains or other maladies.

-They are constantly testing patients for the virus and worried that the 50-bed Meadows Regional Medical Center will quickly be overwhelmed.
+They are testing an increasing number of patients for the virus and worried that the 50-bed Meadows Regional Medical Center could eventually become overwhelmed.

 “There’s definitely this underlying fear in the community.
 You can see it,” he said.